AcademySoftwareFoundation/openqmc/README.md

 	// Derive 'cameraDomain' from 'pixelDomain' parameter.
 	const auto cameraDomain = pixelDomain.newDomain(DomainKey::Next);

-	// Derive 'materialDomain' from 'cameraDomain' variable.
+	// Derive 'lightDomain' from 'cameraDomain' variable.
-	const auto materialDomain = cameraDomain.newDomain(DomainKey::Next);
+	const auto lightDomain = cameraDomain.newDomain(DomainKey::Next);

-	// Take a single sample for time to pass to 'camera'. float timeSamples[1];
+	// Take a single dimension for time to pass to 'camera'. float timeSample[1];
-	cameraDomain.drawSample<1>(timeSamples);
+	cameraDomain.drawSample<1>(timeSample);

-	// Take two samples for direction to pass to 'material'. float directionSamples[2];
+	// Take two dimensions for direction to pass to 'light'. float directionSample[2];
-	materialDomain.drawSample<2>(directionSamples);
+	lightDomain.drawSample<2>(directionSample);

-	// Pass drawn samples to the interface an importance sampling. const auto cameraSample = camera.sample(timeSamples);
+	// Pass drawn dimensions to the interface for importance sampling. const auto cameraSample = camera.sample(timeSample);
-	const auto materialSample = material.sample(directionSamples);
+	const auto lightSample = light.sample(directionSample);

-	// Using resulting samples, compute pixel estimate. return sampleLightTransport(cameraSample, materialSample);
+	return estimateLightTransport(cameraSample, lightSample);
 }
 ```

 The function started with an initial `pixelDomain`, from that it derived a
-`cameraDomain`, and from that it derived a `materialDomain`.
+`cameraDomain`, and from that it derived a `lightDomain`.
 This is a linear
 sequence of dependent domains.
+Such an operation is called **chaining**.

-Domains provide up to 4 dimensions each.
-If more
+Domains provide up to 4 dimensions each, often referred to here as a sample
-dimensions are required, the caller can always derive a new domain.
+(technically part of a sample).
+If more than 4 dimensions are required, the
+caller can always derive a new domain.

 <picture>
   <source media="(prefers-color-scheme: light)" srcset="./images/diagrams/domain-tree-graph-1-light.png">